 Bernard & Oreo – please read this story about a homeless man’s concern for his dog, Oreo, written by Maureen Gilmer in the Indy Star.

-Living under a bridge – that was Mac’s home for the past 6 months; outreach checked on him during bitter cold & saw signs of frostbite; they brought him in to be seen by the Eskenazi Health Pedigo health center at HH & to take a shower.
+Living under a bridge – This was Mac’s home for the past 6 months; outreach checked on him during bitter cold & saw signs of frostbite; they brought him in to be seen by the Eskenazi Health Pedigo health center at HH & to take a shower.
 Outreach offered the chance for him to go to a rehab facility to make a big change in his life.
 They told him they could take him immediately & that it was a great opportunity if he just said YES.
 After some discussion & nervous moments, Mac agreed!
 Now he is overcoming a barrier that has kept him on the streets.
 Best of luck to Mac!

 Mr. Jones was so excited yesterday.
 It was not only his birthday but also the day he received a card & photos from his daughters who he has not seen in 10 years.
 You could just see the joy on his face.
 Mr. Jones had lost touch with his daughters but had left a message for them to call him at HH.
 Just recently they left a message back for him & now they are happily reconnected.